-Welcome to the SPIRES study website.
-SPIRES is a multi-centre randomised controlled study to assess the feasibility of a functional standing frame programme for people with severe stroke during their hospital-based stroke rehabilitation.
+Welcome to the SPIRES trial website.
+SPIRES is a multi-centre randomised controlled trial to assess the feasibility of a functional standing frame programme for people with severe stroke during their hospital-based stroke rehabilitation.

 If there is additional information that you would find helpful please let us know via email so that we can improve the site for everyone.